TITLE Assistant Director, Grants and Capital Projects Accounting

 6. Approves (or confirms the appropriateness of) expenditures of externally sponsored grants and contracts in accordance with federal, state, institutional or other agency guidelines.

-13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues and attending professional development courses as required by the Assistant Director, Grant and Foundation Accounting.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues and attending professional development courses as required by the Director, Grant and Foundation Accounting.

-The Manager, Grants and Capital Projects Accounting is supervised by the Assistant Director, Grants and Foundation Accounting and supervises accounting professionals, clerical staff, students and part-time employees.
+The Assistant Director, Grants and Capital Projects Accounting is supervised by the Director, Grants and Foundation Accounting and supervises accounting professionals, clerical staff, graduate assistants, students, and part-time employees.

 OFFICE OF HUMAN RESOURCES